triton-inference-server/server/docs/model_configuration.md

 follow specific naming conventions.
 These are detailed below.

-1. [Only for Inputs] When the input is not a Dictionary of Tensors, the input names in the configuration file can mirror the names of the input arguements to the forward function in the model's definition.
+1. [Only for Inputs] When the input is not a Dictionary of Tensors, the input names in the configuration file should mirror the names of the input arguments to the forward function in the model's definition.

 For example, if the forward function for the Torchscript model was defined as